 - Production: Bring your own files

 Spotify has been aggressively expanding its audiobook catalog.
-Authors can get their audiobooks on Spotify through distributors like Findaway Voices, PublishDrive, or DistroKid.
+Authors can publish to Spotify directly through Spotify for Authors, or via distributors like Voices by INaudio, PublishDrive, or DistroKid.

 Key details: